Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/adding-new-records-to-a-supabase-database.md

 To check this, log in to your Supabase app login and visit the table you are working on.

-Click on the little arrow on your table and choose "Edit Table"
+Click on the little arrow on your table and choose "Edit Table".

 ![Supabase edit table](https://cdn.hashnode.com/res/hashnode/image/upload/v1637854729270/WmuLzrmrq.png)